PySymGym/PySymGym/tools/README.md

 ## `generate_episodes` tool

-This tool expands the dataset by creating new  episodes for each method
+This tool expands the dataset by creating new episodes for each method.
+The step sizes are chosen based on the method's StepsToPlay value.
+For each step, both BFS and DFS variants are added if missing.

 Docs:
 ```bash